 Assists South Australians on a fixed or low income who have a clinically verified medical condition which requires the frequent use of heating or cooling in the home to prevent the severe worsening of their condition.
 The energy concession is to cover both electricity and gas payments (including LPG bottled gas) for up to $226.67 per year and is in addition to the current energy concession.

 SA Water Customer Assist Program

 Talk to SA Water if you’re having difficulty paying your bill.
 They can help find you a suitable payment option and get you back on track.

 SA Water understand that sometimes it’s difficult to meet financial obligations and household expenses.
 Through their Customer Assist Program they help residential customers better manage their bills.
-They will work with you to agree on a payment plan, so that your overdue accounts and new bills are paid as early as possible.
+They will work with you to agree on a payment plan, so that overdue accounts and new bills are paid as early as possible.

 For more information, or to join the Customer Assist Program, please call or email the team.

 There are a number of ways you can pay your SA Water account.
 For more options on paying your account click on the weblink below.
 Centrepay is an option for people receiving Centrelink benefits.

 If you have hearing or speech impairment, please use the text telephone service on TTY 8226 6789.

 A website to help you to understand and compare your residential electricity and gas, usage and prices against similar households in your area.
 It also provides a wide range of useful information to learn about energy related topics such as energy efficiency, contracts, bills, your rights and obligations, and the energy market.